-- In determining our employee population, we considered the individuals who were employed by us and our consolidated subsidiaries on December 31, 2020, whether employed on a full-time, part-time, seasonal or temporary basis.
-We did not include any contractors or other non-employee workers in our employee population; - To identify our median employee, we chose to use a consistently-applied compensation measure, which we selected as the aggregate of the annual base salary and actual annual bonus paid for the 12-month period from January 1, 2020 through December 31, 2020; and - For employees paid other than in U.S. dollars, we converted their compensation to U.S. dollars using the applicable exchange rates in effect on December 31, 2020.
-For permanent employees hired during 2020, or who took leave, we annualized their salary or base pay as if they had been employed for the entire measurement period for determination of their salary, and used the actual amount of bonus paid.
+- In determining our employee population, we considered the individuals who were employed by us and our consolidated subsidiaries on December 31, 2021, whether employed on a full-time, part-time, seasonal or temporary basis.
+We did not include any contractors or other non-employee workers in our employee population; - To identify our median employee, we chose to use a consistently applied compensation measure, which we selected as the aggregate of the annual base salary and actual annual bonus paid for the 12-month period from January 1, 2021 through December 31, 2021; and - For employees paid other than in U.S. dollars, we converted their compensation to U.S. dollars using the applicable exchange rates in effect on December 31, 2021.
+For permanent employees hired during 2021, or who took leave, we annualized their salary or base pay as if they had been employed for the entire measurement period for determination of their salary, and used the actual amount of bonus paid.
 We did not make any cost-of-living adjustment.

 Using this methodology, we identified the individual at the median of our employee population.
-We then calculated the annual total compensation for this individual using the same methodology we use to calculate the amount reported for our CEO in the "Total" column of the 2020 Summary Compensation Table as set forth in this proxy statement.
-Based on this methodology, and annualizing the CEO's salary, the total compensation for our CEO in 2020 was \$12,267,619.
-The total CEO compensation for 2020 is higher than the CEO compensation we expect to provide on an ongoing basis as it included new hire equity grants which are typically substantially larger than an annual grant for the same employee level.
+We then calculated the annual total compensation for this individual using the same methodology we use to calculate the amount reported for our CEO in the "Total" column of the 2021 Summary Compensation Table as set forth in this proxy statement.
+Based on this methodology, the total compensation for our CEO in 2021 was \$10,385,103.